Data Finalization

 Nonetheless, waiting for block confirmations leads to the fact that not always all blocks relevant to the last interval are included, and therefore the computation of the last datapoint of a metric can be initially incomplete.

-For this reason we run our updaters several times at the beginning of each day, week and month for the respective metric resolutions (see our section on ).
+For this reason we run our updaters several times at the beginning of each day, week and month for the respective metric resolutions (see our section on Data Availability).
 This ensures that all blocks contributing to the last datapoint are included in a timely manner.

 Example for a Bitcoin metric at a 1d